 Alfonso Frank Frazetta — son of the late artist Frank Frazetta — has filed a lawsuit in Fort Myers FL against his three siblings, alleging they violated the terms of their April 2010 settlement agreement by failing to pay him a 25% share of the estate, not providing an accounting of their business dealings, and refusing to consult with him on business decisions.

 The family feud became public in 2009 ...Read MoreRead more

 January is our 600th issue and we are going to celebrate!

 We’ve a number of projects in the works for January 2011: we’re launching our digital subscriptions, running a special issue on SF in the Digital Age, and, most relevantly to this forum, we’re going to revamp and revitalize the Locus Roundtable Blog.

-To engineer this feat, we’ve enlisted the help of online critic and web editor Karen Burnham, ...Read MoreRead more
+To engineer this feat, we’ve enlisted the help of online critic and web editor Karen Burnham, who ...Read MoreRead more

 Czech scientists named a new species of trilobite in honor of SF author Stephen Baxter’s Xeelee series.
 The pre-historic creature was discovered in the Czech republic; the derivatio nominis is Xeelee – “a legendary civilization of very advanced extraterrestrial beings forming a mainstay of [the] excellent science fiction sequence of Stephen Baxter.”

 Baxter writes, “The beast itself looks like a woodlouse (to me), is about a centimetre long, and apparently ...Read MoreRead more